cpanel/elevate/docs-website-src/content/elevate-faq.md

 ---
-title: "Troubleshoot the ELevate Process"
+title: "Troubleshooting the ELevate Process"
 date: 2022-12-07T08:53:47-05:00
 draft: false
 layout: single
 ---

-# Troubleshoot the ELevate process
+# Troubleshooting and frequently asked questions

 This document provides answers to frequently asked questions and some common troubleshooting issues.